Permission to travel

 *A short stay is defined as up to 90 days within any 180-day period.
 You can check your remaining days using the EU short-stay calculator.

-The European Travel Information and Authorisation System (ETIAS) is a new requirement for travelers from visa-exempt non-EU countries.
+The European Travel Information and Authorisation System (ETIAS) is a new requirement for travellers from visa-exempt non-EU countries and it is expected to launch in 2026.
 If you are from a country, like the UK, you will need to apply for ETIAS authorisation before visiting 30 European countries for a short stay.

 Key points: